vandanakr20/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem: The problem is that all the reads are in the same file but we want them seperated by index.
 The indexes are not attached to the reads, they are in a different file.
 Additionally, some of the indexes may be swapped.
 In this data, all the reads are dual indexed which means that each read should have the same barcode as the paired read.
 If the indexes don't match, that means the indexes were swapped.
 Additionally, not all the reads and indexes have great quality and we want to do some preliminary data cleaning now.

 2. Describe output: The total output should have 52 files.
 For each read, there should 1 file with the swapped index reads and 1 file with non-existent indexes and bad quality indexes.
 There should 4 total files, 2 for read 1 and 2 for read 2.
 There will also be 24 files for each read, one for each index.
 These files will contain all the reads with matching, and good quality indexes.
 They will also have the indexes attached to the header of the record.
-There will be 24 files for read 1 and 24 files for read 2, for a total of 48 reads.
+There will be 24 files for read 1 and 24 files for read 2, for a total of 48 files.
+There should be 52 total files.

 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 Uploaded.